Generating Semantic Adversarial Examples via Feature Manipulation: Introduction

-(4) We enhance the semantic adversarial attack against images with complex semantic attributes, e.g., face images, combining the CF-VAE with image-to-image translation.
-To obtain a better smoothness of perturbed images by reconstruction, we jointly train two CF-VAEs to obtain theme-independent latent codes, i.e. a set of feature maps, for semantic manipulation.
+(4) We enhance the semantic adversarial attack against images with complex semantic attributes, e.g., face images, by combining the CF-VAE with image-to-image translation.
+To obtain a better smoothness of perturbed images by reconstruction, we jointly train two CF-VAEs to obtain theme-independent latent codes, i.e., a set of feature maps, for semantic manipulation.

 We conduct extensive experimental evaluations on the real-world image data to demonstrate the power of our attack for black-box classifiers and present a comprehensive empirical analysis of the possible factors that affect the attack.
-Our experiments reveal potential security breaches where adversaries can control the semantic features to break a classifier and demonstrate that semantic-based perturbation is more practical than pixel-wise manipulation.
+Our experiments reveal potential security breaches where adversaries can control the semantic features to break a classifier and demonstrate that semantic-based perturbation is practical.
 We also empirically investigate the universal semantic adversarial examples also exist.

 The next section describes the preliminary concepts and the background on adversarial examples.
-Sections III and IV explain the system design and our approach.
-Section V describes our experimental results.
-Section VI discusses related work, and Section VII concludes the work as a whole.
+Sections 3 and 4 explain the system design and our approach.
+Section 5 describes our experimental results.
+Section 6 discusses related work, and Section 7 concludes the work as a whole.